Gadsden State Community College

 - Official score on ATI Test of Essential Academic Skills (TEAS) version V

-- Submission of application for Associate Degree (Registered) Nursing Program by deadline
+- Submission of application for Registered Nursing (RN) Program by deadline

-Admission to the Associate Degree (Registered) Nursing Program is competitive, and the number of students admitted is limited by the number of faculty and clinical facilities available.
+Admission to the Registered Nursing (RN) Program is competitive, and the number of students admitted is limited by the number of faculty and clinical facilities available.
 Applicants who meet minimum requirements are rank-ordered for acceptance using a state-approved point system.
 Meeting minimal requirements does not guarantee acceptance.
 Example of Program Admission Ranking Sheet

 Before applying for admission to nursing, you may enroll in general education courses offered at several Gadsden State sites.
 If you have major responsibilities with work or family or if you need to pace your coursework to ensure success, you should complete as many of the Area I – IV courses (see below) before attempting to enter the nursing program.